Lake Roosevelt Houseboat Rentals

-In 1941, the creation of the Grand Coulee Dam on the Columbia River led to another creation: that of Lake Roosevelt and its miles of shoreline and more miles of open water.
-Lake Roosevelt is a long, narrow lake, stretching 150 miles toward Canada, but rarely wider than a mile.
-In a sense, navigating between its shores resembles navigating a vast, leisurely river.
+In 1941, the creation of the Grand Coulee Dam on the Columbia River also created Lake Roosevelt and its many miles of shoreline and even more miles of open water.
+Lake Roosevelt, located in the state of Washington, is a long, narrow lake that stretches 150 miles toward Canada, but rarely spans wider than a mile.
+For that reason, navigating between its shores at times can resemble navigating a vast, leisurely river.

-Boating is certainly the best way to experience the lake, whether you're close to the water in a canoe or personal watercraft or well above it in a houseboat.
-Be sure to take a map . . . this is no desert, flat lake where you can see one end from the other and you'll want to explore everything.
-Every turn in the lake is surprising and the southern lake's dry steppe terrain contrasts beautifully with the fir and pine forests of the north.
+Boating certainly is the best way to experience the lake, whether you're cruising above the water on a houseboat or getting a closer look from a canoe or personal watercraft.
+Don't forget to take a map, this is no flat lake where you can see one end from the other and you'll want to explore everything.
+Every turn in the lake is surprising, and the southern lake's dry steppe terrain contrasts beautifully with the northern lake's fir and pine forests.

-Hundreds of species of birds and animals live here.
-Watch for moose in particular along the banks.
-If you want to fish off the back of your houseboat, walleye are plentiful.
-Wild, lush and large as Lake Roosevelt is, every boating experience will be different.
+Hundreds of species of birds and animals live in the lake.
+Keep an eye out for moose in particular along the banks, and Walleye are plentiful if you're looking to fish off the back of your houseboat.
+With as wild, lush and extensive as Lake Roosevelt is, every boating experience will be different.